russell-n/thetuna/tuna/components/iperfquality.rst

     # the section header has to match what's declared in the
     # iperf section

-    # the connection can be ssh or telnet
+    # the connection_type can be ssh or telnet
     connection_type = ssh
     control_ip = 192.168.10.50
     test_ip = 192.168.20.50
     username = tester

-    # password is optional if host-keys are set up
-    # and you are using ssh
+    # password is optional if host-keys are set up and you are using ssh

     # password = testlabs

-    # the prefix will be appended to all commands sent to the device
+    # the 'prefix' will be prepended to all commands sent to the device
     # the main uses are adding 'adb shell' or path-directories
     # because these two cases are different (`adb shell` is space separated fro
     #m commands
     # while setting a PATH has to be semi-colon separated) the prefix is added
     #as-is
     # it's up to the user to create a sensible one
+    # it looks funny with the '=' but everything to the right of the first '='
+    #is
+    # read as a string

     # prefix = PATH=/opt/wifi:$PATH; adb shell

     # timeout is amount of time to allow a command to run before giving up
-    # because timeouts cause an error, this should only be used for problematic
+    # because timeouts raise an error, this should only be used for
-    #
-    # devices
+    # problematic devices
     # timeout = 1 minute 30 seconds

-    # operating-system is just an identifier currently
+    # operating-system is currently just an identifier
     # operating_system = linux

-    # I only used the subset of parameters that I thought necessary
+    # These are the subset of parameters that I thought necessary
-    # if you need to add one and you know it's supported by
+    # if you need to add more and you know it's supported by
-    # paramiko or telnet you should be able to add it
+    # paramiko or telnet's constructors you should be able to add it
     # e.g. if you know there is a 'port' parameter you can set it:
     # port = 52686